Прочетете този пост на български език.

-In mid-April, we set off on a small adventure to Spain, later to realize it would be hell a lot more.
+In mid-April, we set off on a small adventure to Spain, later to realize it would be hella lot more.
 And really, go to Spain with no expectations, to get pleasantly surprised.
 Having visited both Barcelona and Valencia, I can totally say Barcelona is overrated.
-Valencia might be smaller and always in the shadow of the bigger cities, but its peace and creativity is what should get your attention.
+Valencia might be smaller and always in the shadow of the bigger cities, but its peace and creativity are what should get your attention.

-There’s plenty of hotels and Airbnb around the city, but go for ones close to the city center.
+There’s plenty of hotels and Airbnb around the city of Valencia but go for the ones close to the city center.
 Transportation is easy as you can get from the airport to the old town by metro, museums are reachable by bus or taxi, which are both reasonably priced.
 Many tourists prefer to rent a bike, too.
 I’d recommend that you walk most of the time though, as the city is not so big and many of the sights are close to one another.

-In general Valencia is a much calmer place than Barcelona, which is why going around the tourist places does not feel so overwhelming.
-So I decided to share with you some of the highlights and must visit places that we stumbled upon during our two day stay in Valencia:
+In general, Valencia is a much calmer place than Barcelona, which is why going around the tourist places does not feel so overwhelming.
+So I decided to share with you some of the highlights and must visit places that we stumbled upon during our two days stay in Valencia:

-First tip on the list of sightseeing, you should definitely start with the area of Valencia City of Arts & Sciences.
+The first tip on the list of sightseeing – you must definitely start with the area of Valencia City of Arts & Sciences.
 This amazing architectural park that is now 20 years old looks like it was built in a relative universe.
 The fish-shaped buildings lead you to the Aquarium park Oceanografic.
 The entrance of 30 EUR might be a lot at first, but it’s totally worth all the cute jellyfish, octopi, tunnels with sharks, walruses and baby belugas.
 You’d need about half a day for the aquarium as it’s quite big and there’s a lot to see.
 I personally loved to see the cute but enormous Beluga whales!